 Welcome Prospective Students!

 Thank you for your interest in the Biological Sciences in Public Health (BPH) Program leading to the Ph.D. degree.
-This program is located at the Harvard School of Public Health and is offered through the Harvard University Faculty of Arts & Sciences, Graduate School of Arts & Sciences (GSAS).
+This program is located at the Harvard School of Public Health and is offered through the Harvard University Faculty of Arts & Sciences, Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (Harvard Griffin GSAS).
 Our program was established in 1993 to train students in individual fields of biological research with a focus on understanding, preventing, and treating diseases affecting large populations.
 BPH students obtain a broad interdisciplinary knowledge of both mechanistic and quantitative approaches to biomedical research.

 Applicants wishing to do research in areas of metabolic dysregulation in complex diseases (obesity, diabetes, cancer), infectious diseases (malaria, tuberculosis, AIDS), environmental exposures (air pollution, asthma, radiation), gene-environment interactions (inflammation, stress responses, epigenetics), or nutritional biochemistry (nutrient sensing, physiology, cardiovascular disease) usually apply to the Biological Sciences in Public Health (BPH) program.

 Graduates of our program follow diverse career paths, with some pursuing faculty positions at colleges, universities, medical schools, research institutes, or schools of public health, and others joining government agencies or consulting firms acquiring research positions in the biotech and pharmaceutical industry.
 Career opportunities in the biological sciences as they apply to global health and disease are expected to grow in the coming years.